Chiang Kai Shek Memorial Hall

 Chiang Kai Shek Memorial Hall was built to commemorate the late Taiwan First President Chiang Kai Shek (1887-1975), who passed away on 5 April 1975.

-To me, some attractions are just an attraction, you have the option to choose if you want to visit it.
+To me, some attractions are just an attractions, you have the option to choose if you want to visit it.
 But some attractions, like this one, is a national monument, not just a tourists attraction, which is why it is very compelling to know what it is all about.
-Which is why if time permits and I know how to go, I never failed to visit any.
+Which is why if time permits and I know how to go, I never failed to visit any of it.

 The Memorial Hall was officially opened in 1980, 4 years after construction began in 1976.

 Two National Guards flank the late President statue daily from the opening hours of 9am till 6pm closing time.

 If you have the time, you might want to see the drill on Change Of Guards or Guard Mounting Ceremony, which is actually a drill whereby the Guards are change to take a rest… well, it’s not easy standing unmove for an hour right?
 According to the information provided, this happens every hour from 9am till 6pm.

 The weather was always not very kind for photography when I was in Taipei.

 Flanking on both sides of the Memorial Hall Square are two huge structures: National Theater and National Concert Hall, looks very much like the Forbidden City in Beijing China.

 The impressive entrance to the Memorial Hall Square is under construction… disappointing, I hate that when on holiday!
 But when I visited Taipei for the second time 4 months later, I finally got the chance to see this fantastic structure!

 How interesting is this Chiang Kai Shek Memorial Hall?